BruceChanJianLe/ros-timer/README.md

 ## Running Error

-This happens why you want to use ROS timer and ROS dynamic reconfigure together in the same node.
+This happens when you want to use ROS timer and ROS dynamic reconfigure together in the same node.
 Basically, the ROS timer will not run at all.
 In this case, you should declare the ROS dynamic reconfigure after the ROS Timer.
 More detail of the issue can be found [here](https://answers.ros.org/question/364115/rostimer-wont-start-if-initialized-before-dynamic-reconfigure-server/) and [here](https://github.com/ros/ros_comm/issues/2085).

 ## Reference